Coders-HQ/Backend/README.md

     ...
 ```

-This should give an idea on how the schemas are expected to be.
+This should give an idea on how the schemas are expected to be*.
 In reality the schemas will be split into an abstract base classes, a class with the data related to action and a main class.
 For example, if the user is being made, there will be a `UserCreate` schema, and when the user data is being shown, the `User` schema will be used, both of which will inherit from the [ABC](https://www.educative.io/answers/what-is-the-abstract-base-class-in-python) `UserBase` which will have the information not present in both the other classes.

 <h2 id='db'>📙Database</h2>